-This module describes in detail recent development in electronic devices that reduce energy consumption, generate power, or advance the distribution of power.
-Together these set of devices will play an essential role in the reduced dependence on fossil fuels.
+This module covers recent developments in electronic devices that reduce energy consumption, generate power, or advance the distribution of power.
+Together these devices are playing an essential role in the reducing our dependence on fossil fuels.

 Pre-requisite: ELEC2201 or ELEC2206 or ELEC6259